 Similar to 2D character animation, motion graphic animations are primarily characterized by being engaging and straightforward.

-In this type of explainer video, clever use of graphics help illustrate your message, without getting in the way or distracting from the intended marketing goal behind it.
-Fresh, colorful, and dynamic, motion graphic videos hook viewers from the get-go.
+In this type of explainer video, clever use of graphics helps illustrate your message without getting in the way or distracting from the intended marketing goal behind it.
+Fresh, colorful, and dynamic motion graphic videos hook viewers from the get-go.

 The popularity of this explainer video type lies in its effectiveness, as the dynamic graphics and animations do a great job of delivering complex messages while keeping the audience engaged.
 Using a streamlined type of cartoon style that results in a straightforward and to-the-point finish.